lizizhong/lizizhong.github.io/_pages/about.md

 ------
 06.2024: one research paper on LLM knowledge distillation is available on arXiv.

-03.2024: one first-author research paper is accepted to NAACL 2024.
+03.2024: one research paper is accepted to NAACL 2024.